MatejBabis/Eli/README.md

 ```

 3. Copy the `pjk.py` file into `/Lib/site-packages/GPy/kern/src/`.
-   * This is the custom covariance function
+   * This is the custom covariance function.

 ### Execute by: